Homer Stryker: Awards

 In 1970, he was honored with the Distinguished Alumni Award from the Western Michigan University Alumni Association.

-Modern day

-Stryker's oscillating saw has been the tool of choice for cast removal ever since.

-Stryker Corporation has since grown into a global corporation, and went public on NASDAQ in 1977.
-Since 1997, Stryker has been traded on the NYSE.

 In 2014, the Western Michigan University School of Medicine was renamed to the Western Michigan University Homer Stryker M.D.
 School of Medicine after an initially anonymous donation of $100 million was given to the school by Stryker’s granddaughter, Ronda Stryker.

 Personal life

-He has three grandchildren Pat Stryker, Jon Stryker and Ronda Stryker.
+Stryker married his former French tutor, Mary Jane Underwood, in 1924.
+They had a son, Lee, and three grandchildren, Pat Stryker, Jon Stryker, and Ronda Stryker.
 Ronda Stryker currently sits on the governance board at Stryker Corporation.